nipunbatra/ES654-2020-code/README.md

     b) Compare the performance of your model with the decision tree module from scikit learn. **[1 mark]**

-    You should be editing `iris-experiments.py` for the code containing the experiments and 1.md for the plots/results and their analysis.
+   > You should be editing `iris-experiments.py` for the code containing the experiments and 1.md for the plots/results and their analysis.

 4. Create some fake data to do some experiments on the runtime complexity of your decision tree algorithm.
 Create a dataset with N samples and M binary features.
 Vary M and N to plot the time taken for: 1) learning the tree, 2) predicting for test data.
 How do these results compare with theoretical time complexity for decision tree creation and prediction.
-You should do the comparison for all the four cases of decision trees.
-You should be editing `experiments.py` for the code containing the experiments and 1.md for the plots and their analysis. **[2 marks]**
+You should do the comparison for all the four cases of decision trees. **[2 marks]**

+>You should be editing `experiments.py` for the code containing the experiments and 1.md for the plots and their analysis.